 Sam’s experience goes beyond the courtroom as he has taught Immigration and Refugee Law as an adjunct professor at the University of British Columbia, and he is a presenter and lecturer at lawyers’ continuing legal education courses and seminars in BC and the USA.
 Sam is consulted by news organizations in Canada and the USA covering immigration and citizenship issues for media background and commentary.

-Mr. Therrien has been a lawyer for nearly 14 years and he has a long and diversified international experience as he lived in the United States, France and Mainland China where he worked for a few years to assist high net worth Chinese clients to immigrate to Canada.
-He represents many Canadian and international companies, including financial institutions, with respect to their business clients’ immigration needs as well as in regard to labor mobility.
-During his legal career he assisted hundreds of families to immigrate to Canada.
+Mr. Therrien has been a lawyer for nearly 14 years, and he has a long and diversified international experience.
+He has lived in the United States, France and Mainland China, where he worked for a few years to assist high net worth Chinese clients to immigrate to Canada.
+He represents many Canadian and international companies, including financial institutions, concerning their business clients’ immigration needs as well as in regard to labour mobility.
+During his legal career, he assisted hundreds of families to immigrate to Canada.

-In addition to obtaining a Quebec law degree and a Certificate of Qualification in common law, he pursued undergraduate studies in political science at the University of Montréal, and graduate studies in international politics at the prestigious Université de la Sorbonne (Paris, France).
-Mr. Therrien was called to the Law Society of Quebec (2002), to the Law Society of British Columbia (2010), and to the Law Society of Saskatchewan (2012).
+In addition to obtaining an undergraduate degree in political science at the University of Montréal, and a graduate degree in international politics at the prestigious Université de la Sorbonne (Paris, France), he also earned a degree in Quebec law and has a Certificate of Qualification in common law.
+Mr. Therrien was called to the Law Society of Quebec (2002), to the Law Society of British Columbia (2010), and the Law Society of Saskatchewan (2012).
 Mr. Therrien’s law career followed several years of playing professional baseball in the Atlanta Braves organization.

-Mr. Therrien practices law in Canada’s both official languages, French and English, and also has a basic understanding of Mandarin.
+Mr. Therrien practices law in both of Canada’s official languages – French and English and has a basic understanding of Mandarin.